andrejantas/jekyll-site/source/_posts/2017-03-12-recursion-with-nokogiri-are-friends.md

 And there goes recursion, where I am filling array with next and next element untill I hit the last one.
 You could do with `while`, but for me seems nice to use recursion.
 In my daily job I hardly ever meet it since it could be tricky and not so easy to debug if you make a mistake.
-But in this case is just nicer.
+But in this case is just nicer and fits one line :)

 Ok so here we have it.
 We call this bad boy with our two elements and are good to go and since I am am from here forward in app using WYSIWYG editor I want to